microsoft/TemplateStudio/docs/features/deep-linking.md

-# URI Scheme Activation
+# Deep Linking Activation

-The custom URI scheme feature builds upon the [ActivationService](../activation.md).
+The custom Deep Linking feature builds upon the [ActivationService](../activation.md).

 ## Change the protocol from the default name